 This chapter has explored the emergence of two defining crises that have emerged as the most important challenges facing humanity during the Anthropocene.
-Although they might appear to be separate phenomena at first glance, the global refugee crisis and climate crisis are in fact dialectically-related.
+Although they might appear to be separate phenomena at first glance, the global refugee crisis and climate crisis are in fact dialectically related.
 Both are the direct result of human activities, and each crisis exerts a major influence upon the other.

-Through an understanding of the extent to which climate change can lead to weather extremes that disrupt food supplies and render entire territories inhospitable for human habitation, we can understand the similarities between the lived realities of persons displaced by environmental catastrophe and those currently afforded legal protections as “refugees” under international law.
+Through an understanding of the extent to which climate change can lead to weather extremes that disrupt food supplies and render entire territories inhospitable for human habitation, we can understand the similarities between the lived realities of persons displaced by environmental catastrophe and those currently afforded legal protection as “refugees” under international law.

-As settlement workers, the need for us to have these discussions could not be more timely or urgent.
-As more individuals continue to be displaced by extreme weather events than by armed conflict, we must be cognizant of the need to sharpen our own analyses and adapt our own advocacy efforts to reflect the new reality of human migration on a world that has increasingly become “too hot to handle.”
+As settlement workers, the need to have these discussions could not be more timely or urgent.
+As more individuals continue to be displaced by extreme weather events than by armed conflict, we must be cognizant of the need to sharpen our own analyses and adapt our own advocacy efforts to reflect the new reality of human migration in a world that has increasingly become “too hot to handle.”